 3. Smooth driving is safe driving

 Try to keep your inputs smooth.
 Don’t be jerky with braking, acceleration and turning.
 Any sudden movements will increase the possibility of upsetting the car’s balance and losing control in slippery conditions.
 If your car has a snow/winter mode, use it.
 It will usually start the car in second gear so you won’t spin your tires when you try to accelerate from a stop.
+Leave yourself ample room to brake, do it very smoothly and progressively, and never follow people too closely.

 4. Never use cruise control in bad conditions

 You should only use cruise control in dry conditions because cruise control is meant to maintain a wheel’s speed regardless of the conditions.
 You need to be in full control in bad driving conditions so you can make faster decisions.
 Also, if you hydroplane, having cruise control engaged can make the situation much more dangerous.
-When you hydroplane, you need to take your foot off the gas to reduce momentum, and if cruise control is on, it will have the opposite affect and you’ll have to press the brakes to disengage it.
+When you hydroplane, you need to take your foot off the gas to reduce momentum, and if cruise control is on, it will have the opposite effect and you’ll have to press the brakes to disengage it.
 Mashing on the brakes will increase the possibility of losing more control (see #3).

 5. Don’t drive faster than you’re comfortable